alanorth/go-away/README.md

 ```

-Modules will be recreated for each call, so there is no state leftover
+Modules will be recreated for each call, so there is no state leftover.